 In November 2003, Baghdad airport was the home to American troops in Iraq.
 The US Air force flew in daily to supply the troops and help at its best to help rebuild the country.
 Around and outside the airport are terrorists therefore Apache helicopters are deployed full time to check and eliminate any kind ofContinue reading “Missile hit at Baghdad”

 For the past 24 months, the manufacturer Boeing has been consistently reducing its monthly production tally.
 While the reductions make sense, there is still a disappointment at the manufacturers announced later last week that in 2021 their current plan of production of six 787’s a month would be reduced once again.
 By 2021,the company willContinue reading “787 updates and more”

 It only takes 1 and half minute in air or even less, and definitely you spend more time buying the ticket or fasten your seat belt.
 This is the flight between two close islands in Scotland’s Highlands and islands, exactly the Orkney Islands of Westray and Papa Westray.

 Yes, that title is correct.
 Flying is safer than grocery shopping during this global pandemic.
 How could flying on a plane, the main cause for the spread of COVID-19, be safer than grocery shopping?
 It may seem unbelievable, but it’s true.
-Even the thought of flying during the pandemic may terrify many people, but rest assured, the risk of contracting COVID-19 on an aircraft is significantly lower than the risk of contracting the virus from simple daily activities such as shopping in a store or eating in a restaurant.
+Even the thought of flying during the pandemic may terrify many people, but restContinue reading “Why Flying is Safer Than Grocery Shopping During the COVID-19 Pandemic”

 It’s the year 1972, on the 29th of December, Eastern Airlines flight 401 is flying between JFK, new york and Miami Airport, Florida.
 Operated by a 4-month old Lockheed l-1011-1 Tristar registered as N310EA which was just delivered to the airline in August 18, 1979.
 It is the tenth Tristar delivered to the carrier sinceContinue reading “The small light bulb that bought this big jet to ashes”

 We already know what VFR stands for, visual flight rules, but what is Special VFR?
 First, let’s recap, visual flight rules (VFR) is a set of rules under which a pilot operates an aircraft in generally fair weather where the pilot can clearly see where the plane is going.
 Generally, the basic VFR minimums are,Continue reading “Can You Request a SVFR?”

 By the beginning of November this year the first prototype of the MC-21-310 was completed and equipped with Russian engines PD-14.
-The introduction to the first flight will come true soon, relying on the multiple tests carried out, and the aircraft is in the final line of the assembly waiting for the flight tests that expand the entry to aviation market.
+The introduction to the first flight will come true soon, relying on the multiple tests carried out, and the aircraft is in the final line of the assembly waiting for the flight tests thatContinue reading “The new prototype Irkut MC-21-310”

 It is not necessary to look like a mighty fighter to be an aviation gymnast and reach incredibly high speeds.
 This is a light bullet that can be manned by daredevils due to the high acrobatic performance only awarded by fighter jets.
-Just seeing how this plane flies is shocking because of its small size.
-We are talking about the BD-5.
-The small series aircraft created by Jim Bede, an aircraft designer.
+Just seeing how this plane flies is shocking because of its small size.Continue reading “The smallest acrobatic microjet”

 After the Wright brothers finally took off .
 The engineers of that time went in a hurry to try to make a plane capable of taking off and landing on water without sinking.

 Today on November 24, 2020 the European Aviation Safety Agency has issued a Proposed Airworthiness Directive (PAD) related to the return of the 737 Max to Europe Sky.
 As known by many the aircraft has been grounded for 20 months.
 So, the experts of the European agency have been working and closely following the caseContinue reading “EASA Establishes its conditions for return the 737 Max”

 White, the colour of most planes are painted.
 When looking at a ramp at an airport, the fact is clearly evident.
 The reason airlines choose this is because of several factors ranging from the cost to operational conditions.

 A duct tape strip, nothing aesthetic or of quality image on a plane.
 Some people have noticed this tapes on their flights causing astonishment and at first glance it seems that the tape is joining paper parts, not giving confidence.
 People were wondering if this is a good practice, especially if we talk about somethingContinue reading “It is not just a duct tape”

 In the past few days, Qatari flag carrier; Qatar Airways has unveiled a new livery for the FIFA world cup which is due to be held in Doha, Qatar in 2 years time.